dileep315r/dileep315r.github.io/cpp.md

 15. In fact, because string literals are regular arrays, they have the same restrictions as these, and cannot be assigned values.
 16. In C++, even though the standard library defines a specific type for strings (class string), still, plain arrays with null-terminated sequences of characters (C-strings) are a natural way of representing strings in the language; in fact, string literals still always produce null-terminated character sequences, and not string objects.
 17. This is due to the fact that strings have a dynamic size determined during runtime, while the size of arrays is determined on compilation, before the program runs.
 18. The variable that stores the address of another variable (like foo in the previous example) is what in C++ is called a pointer.
+19. Due to the ability of a pointer to directly refer to the value that it points to, a pointer has different properties when it points to a char than when it points to an int or a float.
+Once dereferenced, the type needs to be known.
+And for that, the declaration of a pointer needs to include the data type the pointer is going to point to.